 Admitted students enter the program in September.

 Applications must be submitted prior to December 15.
 This is the primary deadline for admission to the program, with an invitation to our Open House (March 31-April 1, 2020) for the fellowship recipients.
-There is a secondary round of admissions starting April 15 where a relatively much smaller number of candidates who did not apply in the first round are considered.
+There is a second round of admissions starting April 15 where a relatively much smaller number of candidates who did not apply in the first round are considered.

 Application, Step by Step

 At the time of enrollment with this doctoral program, an applicant should have a four or five-year Bachelor’s or Master’s degree with a rigorous background in computer science, communication systems, electrical engineering, mathematics, physics and/or related fields.

 Admissions decisions in the EDIC program are made by a centralized committee.
-This means that you do not need to contact faculty or establish an advisor in order to apply.
+This means that you do not need to contact faculty or find an advisor in order to apply.
 Instead, we strongly recommend that you go through the webpages of the EDIC affiliated labs to identify the research areas and to familiarize yourself with the work of the faculty members that are of most interest to you.
 You will need to include this information in the application form as well as your statement of purpose.

 Grade records* from all attended universities, at undergraduate (BS) and graduate (MS) level.
 Scanned transcripts must include all grade records and the grading scale used by the institution.
 If you are admitted into the EDIC program and you accept our offer of admission, the registrar’s office at EPFL will require an official transcript of your most recent degree.
 They will contact you directly with instructions, after your enrollment in September.